Consensys/Uniswap-audit-report-2018-12/Uniswap-working.md

 4 members of our team participated participated in the audit.

 To our knowledge, this is the first important ethereum smart contract system written in Vyper, and the first security audit conducted on a Vyper codebase.
 Previously, the vast majority of contracts having been written in Solidity.

-Vyper has the disadvantage of being a newer language with a smaller community, thus having fewer security analysis tools available.
-Fortunately, Vyper's design is intended to fa

 ### 1.1 Audit Dashboard